pingcap/tidb/docs/design/2020-10-12-GBK-GB18030-character-set.md

 1. MySQL converts statements sent by the client from `character_set_client` to `character_set_connection`.
 Unlike MySQL, TiDB converts statements sent by the client from `character_set_client` to UTF-8.

-   TiDB‘s program language is Golang and TiKV's program language is Rust.
+   TiDB's program language is Golang and TiKV's program language is Rust.
 In Rust, the `str` must be UTF-8 encoded.
 In Golang, the `string` allows invalid UTF-8 char, but to use the string package correctly, the string must be UTF-8 encoded.

    **Pro**: